Apple Pencil and Scribble

-While people are writing in a text field, make sure it remains stationary and its contents don’t scroll.
-In some cases, it makes sense to move a text field when it becomes focused: for example, a search field might move to make more room to display results.
+While people are writing in a text field, make sure it remains stationary.
+In some cases, it can make sense to move a text field when it becomes focused: for example, a search field might move to make more room to display results.
 Such a movement is fine when people are using the keyboard, but when they’re writing it can make them feel like they’ve lost control of where their input is going.
-If you can’t prevent a text field from moving, consider delaying the movement until people pause their writing (for developer guidance, see scribbleInteractionShouldDelayFocus(_:)).
+If you can’t prevent a text field from moving or resizing, consider delaying the change until people pause their writing.

-It’s also important to prevent autoscrolling while people are writing and editing in a text field.
+Prevent autoscrolling text while people are writing and editing in a text field.
 When transcribed text autoscrolls, people might try to avoid writing on top of it.
-Worse, if text scrolls while people are using Apple Pencil to select it, they might select a different range of text than what they want.
+Worse, if text scrolls while people are using Apple Pencil to select it, they might select a different range of text than they want.

 Help people draw on top of existing content.
-By default, the colors on your PencilKit canvas dynamically adjust to dark mode, so people can create content in either mode and the results will look great in both.
-However, when people draw on top of existing content like a PDF or a photo, you probably want to prevent the dynamic adjustment of colors so that the markup remains sharp and visible.
+By default, the colors on your PencilKit canvas dynamically adjust to Dark Mode, so people can create content in either mode and the results will look great in both.
+However, when people draw on top of existing content like a PDF or a photo, you want to prevent the dynamic adjustment of colors so that the markup remains sharp and visible.

 Make sure the tool picker doesn’t obscure content when your app runs in a compact environment.
 In a regular environment, the tool picker floats above the content so people can move it out of the way, but in a compact environment the tool picker stays pinned to the bottom edge of the screen.
 To avoid obscuring people’s content, you can adjust the content view’s frame or the scroll view insets to account for the height of the tool picker.

-Consider providing custom undo and redo buttons to display when your app runs in a compact environment.
-In a regular environment, the tool picker includes undo and redo buttons, but in a compact environment it doesn’t.
-In a compact environment, you could display your custom buttons in a navigation bar.
+Consider displaying custom undo and redo buttons when your app runs in a compact environment.
+In a regular environment, the tool picker includes undo and redo buttons, but in a compact environment it doesn't.
+In a compact environment, you could display undo and redo buttons in a navigation bar or toolbar.
 You might also consider supporting the standard 3-finger undo/redo gesture, so people can use it in any environment.
-For guidance, see Undo and Redo.
+For guidance, see Undo and redo.